e-loughlin/tarkov-auto-inspect/README.md

 3. In a `cmd` prompt (Windows Command Prompt, or Powershell, for example) navigate to where you cloned the repository.
 4. Run `python -m pip install -r requirements.txt`.
 5. Run `python inspect_items.py`.
 6. Click on the menu somewhere in the game and the script should start running.
+Hands off the mouse and keyboard.
+It will go through each of the traders and inspect all the items; scrolling to the bottom while searching for each one.

 ## YouTube Demo